 The movie Rat Race is a remake of the 1960’s comedy, It’s a Mad, Mad, Mad, Mad World.
 6 people are chosen in a Las Vegas casino to race to Silver City, New Mexico and open a locker containing two million dollars in cash.
 While the movie is a hoot, a line from it has become very meaningful – “Good things happen little by little…Great things happen all at once.”

 Therefore, if we want our schools to be good (and, in educational terms, settle for a “B”), we can take comfort in the fact that we’re plugging along methodically, following a step-by-step plan.
-However, if we want our schools to be GREAT (and move to “A”), we have to be prepared for the time that things will happen all at once, and know that things must happen all at once to attain greatness.
+However, if we want our schools to be GREAT (and move to a “B+” or “A-“), we have to be prepared for the time that things will happen all at once, and know that things must happen all at once to attain greatness.

-In the DREAM model, therefore, is it possible to focus on development, and then enrollment, and then marketing?
-Nope – it has to happen all at once.
-Everything has to be put into “play” – not necessarily into “place.”
-What I mean by that is that we can’t wait to attain excellence (and note that excellence can be equated to A+ work) in one elemental area before we begin to concentrate on another.
+In the ARMED Framework which schooladvancement.com has developed, is it possible to focus on development, and then enrollment, and then marketing?
+The answer is a resounding, “NO.” These elements must be attended to simultaneously.
+I would argue that one of the primary reasons why some schools are failing to grow today, even though their environment, academics and focus on faith-filled values exudes “excellence,” is the fact that these elements are taken one step at a time – development this year, enrollment next year, marketing the year after that, etc. In truth, everything must be put into “play” – not necessarily into “place.”
+What I mean by that is that we can’t wait to attain excellence (an “A” grade) in one elemental area before we begin to concentrate on another.
 While we need to prioritize to focus our efforts (more about that later), priorities have to be fluid to allow for changes in opportunities that come along, or in changes that just “happen.”

 And do great things happen in our schools?
 Indeed they do – everyday!
 Why?
 Because “Great things happen when God mixes with us.”
 Just remember that they’ll happen all at once.
 Be ready for it.